mkopischkie/mkopischkie.github.io/_pages/pca.md

 ![95df](/assets/images/park_pca_df_end.jpg)

-This new dataframe only removed three principal components, which I expected since I did the computation using the dataframe obtained with the threshold.
+## Conclusions

+This new dataframe only removed three principal components, which is expected since the computation was performed using the dataframe obtained with the threshold.
+The dataframes used before PCA and after PCA both contained more than three features, but the visuals provided a great representation of the data.
+PCA is plotting these features by making linear combinations that maximize the variance maintained.
+If we were to just plot the first three features from my dataframe, we would get a very different result than what we see with PCA.
+Even though it wasn't able to remove many features from my original dataframe, I need PCA to visualize my results.
+PCA is essential in being able to visualize data for a dataframe with more than three features.
+Both graphs I provided indicate a clear difference between two groups, implying that clustering may perform well on this data.

-### References
+## References
 [1] GeeksforGeeks.
 Mathematical approach to pca. https://www.geeksforgeeks.org/mathematical- approach-to-pca/, n.d.
 Accessed: 2024-12-06.

 [2] Statology.
 How to read a covariance matrix. https://www.statology.org/how-to-read-covariance- matrix/, n.d.
 Accessed: 2024-12-06.